NAIST-SE/GH-Node.JS/repositories_info/README.md

 # Repositories information
-Information repositories are created to store project information in a centralized public location to provide easy access for community members.
+repositories_info is  the  folder  that  contains  the  basic information of a git repository Information repositories are created to store project information in a centralized public location to provide easy access for community members.

 ### Repository attributes: